Comfort Inn & Suites

 The Dana-Thomas House was designed by renowned architect, Frank Lloyd Wright for rich heiress, Susan Lawrence Dana.
 No expenses were spared in building this lovely structure and it reflects Wright's Prairie Style of designing.
 Now, a house museum, it was incorporated in the National Register of Historical Places in 1974.

-The Lincoln Home National Historic Site is the celebrated home of Lincoln, who lived here in the crucial years spanning from 1844 to 1861, prior to becoming the 16th President of the United States.
-The historic site preserves this Springfield, Illinois home.
+The Lincoln Home National Historic Site is the celebrated home of Abraham Lincoln, who lived here in the crucial years spanning from 1844 to 1861, prior to becoming the 16th President of the United States.
+The house was actually the only home that Abraham and Mary Todd Lincoln ever owned.
+Their son, Robert Todd Lincoln, donated the house in 1887, and has been well preserved and maintained ever since.
 Unlike most lavish homes of other presidents, the Lincoln Home is inclined towards simplicity.
-However, it has been drawing large crowds ever since it was opened to the public.
-The prime reason behind this has been the fact that the ethnicity of the 19th-century home is still maintained under due observance.
-Accessible for tours between 8:00a to 5:00p, it offers extensive hours of visiting during the summer.

 A venue of political significance through its existence, Old State Capitol State Historic Site (Illinois) was the state house between 1840 and 1876.
 The Greek Revival structure was completed in 1840, and coincidentally it is the same site from where both Abraham Lincoln and Barack Obama made their candidacy announcement in 1858 and 2007 respectively.